Frequently Asked Questions

 The trademarks of the University may not be used on advertising, media publications, brochures or miscellaneous print material without permission from the University.
 Please contact Michael Barry (434-924-3165), Deputy Chief of Marketing in the University Office of Communications, for any questions before printing.

-Weapons/firearms, tobacco products, alcoholic beverages or lingerie products are not appropriate items for licensing.
 All products are considered and subject to approval by the Office of Licensing and Trademark.

 It has been determined by the University that the following products will NOT normally be licensed: